openhwgroup/cve2/doc/01_specification/index.rst

 Introduction
 ============

-The OpenHW Group CV32E20, or simply E20, is a :term:`RISC-V` processor core that is targeted for the ultra-low-end of the 32-bit microcontroller (:term:`MCU`) application space.
+The OpenHW Foundation CV32E20, or simply E20, is a :term:`RISC-V` processor core that is targeted for the ultra-low-end of the 32-bit microcontroller (:term:`MCU`) application space.
 Likely uses include any “constrained compute socket” or as the processor element in embedded :term:`SoC` subsystems.